 - The Farmers Guild is founded, a new grassroots network of local coalitions where farmers gathered to share resources, talk shop and give voice to sustainable agriculture, especially new and young farmers. (would later merge with CAFF)

 - Supported CSAs by enacting laws that standardized rules to make it easier for single farms, or a small group of farms, to sell their products through CSAs.

-- Officially merged with The Farmers Guid, to create a unified voice for sustainable agriculture in California and to support a new generation of farmers.
+- Officially merges with The Farmers Guild, to create a unified voice for sustainable agriculture in California and to support a new generation of farmers

-- Responds to the tragic North Bay Fires by organizing relief efforts, emergency food recovery and raising hundreds of thousands of dollars to provide to impacted farmers, farmworkers and resilience efforts.
+- Responds to the tragic North Bay Fires by organizing relief efforts, emergency food recovery and raising over $300,000 to provide to impacted farmers, farmworkers and resilience efforts.
 These resources would be extended to survivors of later wildfires around California.

 - Takes on stewardship of the California Small Farm Conference, a educational gathering that has moved around the state since the early 1980s, offering workshops, demos, panels, and networking opportunities for farmers, ranchers, local food advocates and more.

 - Partners with technical assistance groups from across the nation to develop a CSA Community of Practice so they can more easily share marketing innovations and other best practices

 - Develops "The Farmers Beet" podcast